google/magika/README.md

 > [!IMPORTANT]
 > We are about to release a number of new things, and they are ready for testing!
-> - We uploaded to pypi [`magika 0.6.0rc3`](https://pypi.org/project/magika/0.6.0rc3/), it's ready for testing!
+> - We uploaded to pypi a release candidate for v0.6.0 (e.g., [`magika 0.6.0rc3`](https://pypi.org/project/magika/0.6.0rc3/)), it's ready for testing!
 Please report any problems here: https://github.com/google/magika/issues/798.
+You can install the latest release candidate with `pip install --pre magika`.
 > - A new ML model with support for [200+ content types](./assets/models/standard_v2_1/README.md).
 > - A new CLI written in Rust.
 This will replace the previous CLI written in python.
 More information [here](./rust/cli/README.md).
 The Rust codebase can also be used for applications written in rust, see the [docs](https://docs.rs/magika/0.1.0-rc.1/magika/index.html).
-> - Python package 0.6.0rc3: this version ships the new model with support for 200+ content types, the CLI written in Rust (which replaces the old one written in python), and a revamped Python API with a few breaking changes, see the [docs](./python/README.md) and the [changelog](./python/CHANGELOG.md)!
+> - Upcoming python package v0.6.0: this version ships the new model with support for 200+ content types, the CLI written in Rust (which replaces the old one written in python), and a revamped Python API with a few breaking changes, see the [docs](./python/README.md) and the [changelog](./python/CHANGELOG.md)!
 > - If you need docs about the stable release, browse this repository at the latest stable tag, [here](https://github.com/google/magika/tree/python-v0.5.1).
 > - The Magika paper was accepted at IEEE/ACM International Conference on Software Engineering (ICSE) 2025!
 Stay tuned!